KylieKat17/kelvin-stardate/README.md

 It exists because:
 1. Stardates are fake,
-2. Everyone pretends they aren’t, and
+2. Everyone pretends they aren’t,
-3. I got tired of hand-waving calendar math across timelines.
+3. I got tired of hand-waving calendar math across timelines, and
 4. Nobody else open-sourced one that does the canonical conversion for the reboot movies.

 Also because I kept needing it.